 Broadband users with very high speed connections may have more flexibility to minimise bufferbloat.
 Most bufferbloat solutions can be turned on and off as and when required so some online gamers may choose to implement bufferbloat minimisation only at times when they are playing games, preferring to get the greatest broadband speeds at other times.
 Those benefiting from the highest speeds may prefer to implement bufferbloat mitigation on a continuous basis.
 As long as the maximum speed of your connection comfortably exceeds the minimum speed requirement of the services you wish to use (e.g. streamed video-on-demand), then we recommend prioritising full-load latency reduction for an amazing experience.
 We believe Smart Queue Management is a no-brainer for any user with a broadband connection delivering 40 Mbps or above.

-(2) Reflash an existing router with the OpenWrt firmware
+(2) Re-flash a compatible router with the OpenWrt firmware

-For many broadband users, the most straightforward, and risk-free way to address bufferbloat is to purchase a new router, as described above.
-We have shown that this approach is capable of delivering A+ bufferbloat performance (as measured by DSLReports) while achieving very high throughputs.
-However, another option available for enthusiasts and more expert users is to reflash an existing router with the OpenWrt firmware, which incorporates Smart Queue Management to address bufferbloat.
+For many broadband users, the most straightforward, and risk-free way to address bufferbloat is to purchase a new fixed router, as described above.
+We have shown that this approach is capable of delivering A+ bufferbloat performance (as measured by DSLReports) while achieving very high throughputs at an affordable price.
+However, another option available for enthusiasts is to re-flash a compatible wireless (or fixed) router with the OpenWrt firmware, which incorporates Smart Queue Management to address bufferbloat.
 You will need to check if OpenWrt is available for your particular router model here:

 OpenWrt has become popular among enthusiasts because, compared with the stock firmware that comes with some routers, OpenWrt can be more stable and offer more advanced features, such as Smart Queue Management.
 However, please be aware that, if you attempt reflashing of your router’s firmware, you do so at your own risk.
 Also, bear in mind that OpenWrt is unlikely to transform the performance of an old router with limited CPU and memory.
 The processing requirements of Smart Queue Management means that maximum throughputs when it is operational may be significantly lower than the maximum speed (>100 Mbps) for ultrafast broadband connections.